-charged with governance regarding the Company's ability to meet their obligations for the next 12 months.

-- Assessed the appropriateness and reasonableness of the cash flow forecasts for the next 12 months. - Compared the forecasted statement of profit and loss and cash flows with the Company's business plans approved by the board of directors of the Holding Company. - Evaluated the reasonableness of the assumptions used in the cash flow forecasts which includes occupancy rate, average room rate etc. To consider forecasting risk we also performed sensitivity analysis over these assumptions. - Assessed the reliability of cash flow forecasts through a retrospective review of actual performance in comparison to budgets. - Assessed the adequacy of disclosures in the financial statements relating to uncertainties and mitigation thereof.
+- Enquires with the management and those charged with governance regarding the Company's ability to meet their obligations for the next 12 months. - Assessed the appropriateness and reasonableness of the cash flow forecasts for the next 12 months. - Compared the forecasted statement of profit and loss and cash flows with the Company's business plans approved by the board of directors of the Holding Company. - Evaluated the reasonableness of the assumptions used in the cash flow forecasts which includes occupancy rate, average room rate etc. To consider forecasting risk we also performed sensitivity analysis over these assumptions. - Assessed the reliability of cash flow forecasts through a retrospective review of actual performance in comparison to budgets. - Assessed the adequacy of disclosures in the financial statements relating to uncertainties and mitigation thereof.

-Impairment assessment of Property Plant and Equipment and Other Intangible Assets
+Impairment assessment of Property Plant and Equipm ent

-See Note 45 to the financial statements
+See Note 47 to the financial statements